Internal

 • Appendicitis

-In Traditional Chinese Medicine(TCM) Exogenous pathogenic Cold, Heat, Damp-Cold or Damp-Heat are the most common factors causing abdominal pain.
-Cold has a contracting nature and obstructs the channels, collateral, muscles and the Zang-Fu organs, slows down the Qi and Blood circulation, and so causes pain.
-Heat has a burning and consuming nature, and has an upward-moving tendency.
-It can consume and concentrate the Blood and Yin, so it slows the circulation of Blood, resulting in its stagnation and the accumulation of water or Phlegm.
+n Traditional Chinese Medicine(TCM) Exogenous pathogenic Cold, Heat, Damp-Cold or Damp-Heat are believed the most common factors causing abdominal pain.
+Cold is thought to have a contracting nature that obstructs the channels, collateral, muscles and the Zang-Fu organs, slows down the Qi and Blood circulation, and so causes pain.
+Heat is thought to have a burning and consuming nature, and an upward-moving tendency that consumes and concentrates the Blood and Yin, slowing the circulation of Blood, resulting in its stagnation and the accumulation of water or Phlegm.
 Heat or Fire may disturb the normal movement of both Qi and Blood, causing stagnation of Qi and Blood.
 Once this occurs, it may cause pain due to channel obstruction.
-Damp is a substantial pathogenic factor of the Yin type, and has a heavy and sticky nature.
-It may combine with Cold or Heat to obstruct the Qi and Blood circulation^ causing pain.
+Damp is believed to be a substantial pathogenic factor of the Yin type, with a heavy and sticky nature.
+It may combine with Cold or Heat to obstruct the Qi and Blood circulation causing pain.

 Treatment may include: